dbono711/cisco-nso-mcp-server/README.md

 - **Non-blocking I/O**: Network calls to Cisco NSO are wrapped with `asyncio.to_thread()` to prevent blocking the event loop
 - **Concurrent Processing**: Multiple tool calls can be processed simultaneously without waiting for previous operations to complete
 - **Error Handling**: Asynchronous try/except blocks capture and properly format errors from network operations

+### Logging System

+The server uses a flexible logging system that can be configured through environment variables:

+- **Default Behavior**: By default, logs are sent to stdout only
+- **File Logging**: When the `LOG_FILE` environment variable is set, logs are sent to both stdout and the specified file
+- **Error Handling**: If the log file cannot be created or written to, the server falls back to stdout-only logging with an error message
+- **Log Format**: Logs include timestamp, level, and message in a consistent format
+- **Log Levels**: Supports standard Python logging levels (DEBUG, INFO, WARNING, ERROR, CRITICAL)

+This approach ensures that the server can run in various environments without permission issues, while still providing flexible logging options.

 ## License